skillitzimberg/CSharpWordCounter/README.md

 This is a property that is passed in each time the program is run and I wanted to make sure it was accessible.
 I chose a letter because I knew that I was going to be looking for letters in later specs.

 ##### Spec 3: RepeatCounter can hold a string to be searched in later specs.
-The input is the word 'searched' and the phrase 'This string is to be searched for WordToFind' because I was trying to be semantic and I wanted to make sure that I was getting back everything I was putting in.
-The output is the phrase 'This string is to be searched for WordToFind'.
+**Example:** The input is the word 'searched' and the phrase 'This string is to be searched for WordToFind' The output is the phrase 'This string is to be searched for WordToFind'.

+I chose these inputs because I was trying to be semantic.
 This spec accomplishes a similar goal as the previous spec.

 ##### Spec 4: RepeatCounter can compare its strings when they are both letters.
-The input for this spec is single letters.
+**Example:** The inputs for this spec are the single letters 'w'.
 The output is the boolean true.

-I chose single letters as they are the simplest relevant things to compare.
+I chose single letters (which single letter didn't seem important) as they are the simplest relevant things to compare.
 I wanted to be sure that RepeatCounter could 'see' and report the value of its properties.

 ##### Spec 5: RepeatCounter can find the first string as a letter in the second string when it is not part of a word.
 **Example:** The first string is the letter 'a'; the second string is 'a cat' - the program will find the word 'a', but ignore the word 'cat'.
 The output is boolean true.